tytydraco/yessleep/out/Part_1_I_Found_A_Strange_Set_of_Rules_Addressed_To_Me_What_is_Going_On.md

 I am aware that you have just moved in here, but be alert, as *they* know you are here.
 There is a limit to what I can do to keep you safe, but here are a few rules that should do the trick: **make sure to follow them closely**.

-Rule 1: Once you enter your place of residence, you have exactly **one hour** to gather all of your necessary belongings, there should be a bag by the entrance, but your stuff in there, and never come back.
+Rule 1: Once you enter your place of residence, you have exactly **one hour** to gather all of your necessary belongings, there should be a bag by the entrance, put your stuff in there, and never come back.

 Rule 2: Trust no one: everyone is **guilty until proven innocent.**